MIFFIN1/Distributed-Image-Normalizer/README.md

 # Distributed Image Normalizer

-A project for COMP 7172 demonstrating a Distributed Image Normalizer built in Python It uses a master-worker architecture to parallelize image preprocessing, allowing for benchmarks against traditional, centralized methods.
+A project demonstrating a Distributed Image Normalizer built in Python It uses a master-worker architecture to parallelize image preprocessing, allowing for benchmarks against traditional, centralized methods.

 ## Architecture
  This system is built using a **Master-Worker** pattern

-[Image of Master-Worker architecture diagram]

 1.  **Master Node**: The master is responsible for: